 7. Grammar: Incoherent comments will not be posted.

 8. Profanity: This is not allowed.

 9. Retractions: Should a retraction be necessary I will evaluate whether to remove the posting entirely or explain the reason for the retraction at the beginning of the piece.

 10. Privacy: This site does gather standard personal information about users in the course of recording statistics on the number of daily visitors to the site.
 That information includes IP addresses, internet service provider, type of operating system, and internet browser used, screen resolution and color depth, language, and the pages the user visited on this site.
 I take privacy seriously and will not share users' personal information with any third party, except as required by law.

 11. Third Party Links: users of this blog agree that this site and its owner are not responsible for any damage, injury, or loss that results from interaction and transactions between the user and web sites the user visits by clicking on links to this site.

-Dr. Jose Z. Garcia has been teaching at New Mexico State University for three decades before becoming Secretary of Higher Education, a post he occupied during the entire first term of Governor Susana Martinez.
-He specializes in Latin America, the U.S.-Mexico border, and New Mexico.
+Dr. Jose Z. Garcia taught at New Mexico State for three decades before becoming Secretary of Higher Education, a post he occupied during the entire first term of Governor Susana Martinez.
+He specializes in Latin America, the U.S.-Mexico border, and New Mexico politics.
 He was chairman of the Democratic Party in Dona Ana County the early 1980s.
 Currently he is on sabbatical but will return to teaching in 2016.